Leaving the scheme

 When you can choose to deregister

 - If you previously registered but then decide you don't want your post-1989 forest land to be in the scheme.
 You can choose to deregister.
 You must pay any units you received for the land.
-(This does not apply to permanent post-1989 forest land.
-You can only remove permanent post-1989 forest land from the ETS if you apply for a ministerial approval.)
+(This does not apply to post-1989 forest land registered as permanent forestry.
+You can only remove this land under certain circumstances.)

 - If you became responsible as an ETS participant through a transfer of land ownership or a change in a land agreement.
 You can also choose to deregister.
 You must pay any units you received for the land, even if you have sold the units.